offbynull/learn/Math/input/input.md

         value.push(index_value)
     ```

-    ... , so each (digit, index) in the number 572 would be computed as...
+    For example, the (digit, index) values in the whole part 572 are....

     * 5\_\_